numcommand/num/doc/faq.md

 Not yet, that's a goal.
 If you're a lawyer or open source advocate who can give pro bono advice about making Num a non-profit, or contributing Num to an existing non-profit, then we'd love to hear from you.

 ## Technical Questions

-### Q. Can I help?

-Yes please, and thank you!

-If you know programming or UI/UX, we're building Num using GitHub.
-We welcome help with coding, UI/UX, documentation, examples, community building, and the like.
-If you know mathematics and statistics, we will love your opinions about what functionality we should build, and how to get the software to you and your peers.

 ### Q. Can Num add feature X?